katherinebui/phase-0-tracks/version-control/git-definitions.md

 * What is a branch and why would you use one?
 Branches exist in repositories.
 I compare it to "saving" a file.
 The master branch is the default branch.
 I would use a branch to create and edit/add to files and save it to a different branch.
 It is easy to move around branches and work on them.
 I can also combine or merge changes back into the original project.
 The changes are also tracked (which is super awesome)!

 I love big butts and I cannot lie.
+WOOOOOOO!

 * What is a commit?
 What makes a good commit message?
 Got commit issues?
 NO NEED TO FEAR!